CAMPING AND OUTDOORS

 Sleeping mats (self-inflating) - discussion covering a variety of mats including Thermarest & Exped.
 Alpkit.com offer a wide range of budget priced kit, including sleeping mats - seemingly well regarded though.

 Stoves - this discussion from the Inland Forum has some comments about multifuel stoves and Trangias.
 (Never use soap-filled-wire-pads to clean your Trangia.
 Apparantly the ‘soap’ in the pads contains a rust-inhibitor which ironically corrodes the aluminium of your Trangia over a period of time no matter how well you think you’ve rinsed it off.
 Sure, the brillo will bring it up shiny and clean in no time, but over a period of years, the aluminium of the pans will develop ‘pits’ and finally holes.)
-See also this one, and this discussion.
+See also this discussion, and this discussion.
 Douglas Wilcox reviews some quick-brew stoves on his blog.
 This discussion has thoughts on Trangia, MSR and Primus stoves.
 For background on how various stoves work, and ideas for making your own, see Zen Backpacking Stoves.
 If you want to simmer with an MSR Whisperlite, check this article.
-Aspen 4T (about £14 for 5 ltrs) is a good alternative to Coleman fuel (which is about £7 for 500 mls!) and rather cleaner burning than unleaded petrol.
+Aspen 4T (about £18 for 5 ltrs) is a good alternative to Coleman fuel (which is about £7 for 500 mls!) and rather cleaner burning than unleaded petrol.
 This discussion is about various multifuel stoves, notably MSR Dragonfly and Primus Omnifuel and also references gas Trangias and fuel suggestions.
-This discussion references the Markill / Vaude adaptors to convert a puncture or clip-on gas canister to a screw thread.
+This discussion references the Markill / Vaude adaptors to convert a puncture or clip-on gas canister to a screw thread fitting, including a warning about them!
+This converter allows the burner from a vintage Optimus Hiker stove to be used in a Trangia.

 Stoves / lamps - spare parts for - see the Repairs & DIY page.